swedenconnect/bankid-saml-idp/docs/development.md

 When the Redis instance has been started you should be able to start the BankID IdP-application with the "local" profile active.
 Next, start the [Test-SP](#saml-service-provider-for-local-test-and-development) and send authentication requests.

-:exclamation: Don't you have a test-BankID installed on your device?
+> Don't you have a test-BankID installed on your device?
 See [BankID and Sweden Connect Resources](https://docs.swedenconnect.se/bankid-saml-idp/bankid-sc-resources.html).

 <a name="saml-service-provider-for-local-test-and-development"></a>
 ### SAML Service Provider for Local Test and Development